The D.R.E.A.M. Centre Appeal

 Provide a facility that can be used to benefit the wider community too.

-Activities» Ensure the facility is available to all young people currently accessing our services but to non disabled members of the local community too.
+Activities» Ensure the facility is not just available to all young people currently accessing our services but to non disabled members of the local community too.

 » Use the new centre to deliver events, talks, conferences and celebrations